 - Pandorum starts with a Sleeper Ship called the Elysium travelling towards a distant planet for colonisation when they receive a message from Earth telling that they are all that remains of the human race.
 Following flashbacks mention that the Elysium tried to contact and then find Earth, but it had been completely vaporised somehow, and no theory is of help at the current moment in the story.

 - There are multiple reasons given for the Zombie Apocalypse in Shaun of the Dead, including a new super-flu, GM food, radiation from a downed satellite in reference to Night of the Living Dead (1968) and it is intentionally vague to which one is the true cause.
+In the denouement, a news anchor starts saying that scientists have now determined the cause to be... and is cut off when someone changes the channel.

 - While it's not completely unspecified (World War III erupting), there is one detail that is very specific, which various characters ask throughout the film for the sake of trying to feel better, and that it's deemed totally unimportant to the rest who have lived to see The Day After: who fired the nukes first, the Russians or the Americans?
 The reason within the film why the rest don't care is because the world is devastated either way and knowing this just won't fix anything.
 The reason in Real Life why this goes unmentioned is because the producers wanted to showcase the horrors of nuclear warfare and having the plot pointing fingers would be counter-productive—and interestingly enough, this is the reason why the film was not Backed by the Pentagon.